 Born at Near Butte, Scotland on 13 March 1853, son of Alexander Stuart and Sarah Muir, he worked in an Edinburgh dry goods merchant then, in 1876, he emigrated to Canada and settled at Toronto where he worked for the Consumers’ Gas Company building and installing the city’s first water gas plant.
 When the works were completed he became company superintendent.

-In 1875 he married Kate Miller (1853-1903) of Dumbarton, Scotland.
-They had five children before his wife’s death: Robert Miller Stuart, Ellen Stuart (b 1881), Duncan Muir Stuart, Agnes Rait Stuart (b 1883), Alexander Patrick Stuart (b 1885), and Mary Louisa Stuart (b 1887).
+In 1875, he married Kate Miller (1853-1903) of Dumbarton, Scotland.
+They had five children before her death: Robert Miller Stuart (?-?), Ellen “Nellie” Stuart (1881-?, wife of Harry Cowan Thompson), Duncan Muir Stuart (?-?), Agnes Rait Stuart (1883-?), Alexander Patrick Stuart (1885-?), and Mary Louisa Stuart (1887-?).
 He was a member of the Scottish Rite of the Masonic Order, Ancient Order of United Workmen, Independent Order of Foresters, Sons of Scotland, St. Andrew’s Society, Westminster Presbyterian Church, and Point Douglas Presbyterian Church.